Who We Are

 Originally from Montreal, Canada, Kyla has been living in London for the past four years working for titles such as Green Futures Magazine, EnergyDesk and The ENDS Report.
 Her work has also appeared in Vice Canada, New Internationalist, Forbes Online, and The Guardian’s Sustainable Business channel.
-Kyla is currently researching climate refugees at Columbia University's graduate journalism school.
+Kyla recently graduated from Columbia University's graduate journalism school specialising in science reporting.

 Past research has also involved extensive content analysis examining British media coverage on shale gas exploration and investigating events involving police brutality on the McGill University campus in Montreal during the 2012 province-wide student tuition protests.
 Kyla is a member of the National Union of Journalists.